message/iata/ES.md

 2. Until 25 May 2021, flights from Brazil and South Africa to Spain are suspended.
 - This does not apply to:
 - nationals and residents of Andorra and Spain;
-- passengers in transit for less than 24 hours.
+- passengers transiting through Spain to a non-Schengen Member State.
 3. Passengers must have a negative COVID-19 test taken at most 72 hours before arrival.
 Tests accepted are: PCR, RT-LAMP, RT-PCR and TMA.
 The test result must be in English, French, German, Spanish or accompanied by a certified Spanish translation.
 - This does not apply to:
 - passengers younger than 6 years;